nextflow-io/nf-validation/docs/parameters/validation.md

 Sometimes, a parameter that you want to set may not be described in the pipeline schema for a good reason.
-Maybe it's something you're using in your Nextflow configuration setup for your compute environment, or it's a complex parameter that cannot be handled in the schema.
+Maybe it's something you're using in your Nextflow configuration setup for your compute environment, or it's a complex parameter that cannot be handled in the schema, such as [nested parameters](../nextflow_schema/nextflow_schema_specification.md#nested-parameters).

 In these cases, to avoid getting warnings when that unrecognised parameter is set, you can use `--validationSchemaIgnoreParams` / `params.validationSchemaIgnoreParams`.